JustNikhill/Countdown-Timer-JS/README.md

 This project is  a JavaScript countdown timer.
 This timer takes a given day and returns the days, hours, minutes, and seconds

 ### New Things Learned or Refreshed
-This was preety basic projct so you can refresh your skills
+This was pretty  basic projct so you can refresh your skills

 ### Developer
 @JustNikhill